Haiyang-W/DSVT/README.md

     year={2023}
 }
 ```

+## Potential Research
+* The input layer of DSVT efficiently performs voxel partitioning in advance, and the inference time for this part does not increase as the network size grows.
+We have already made good optimizations for this step, but it still consumes a considerable amount of time.
+It is possible to try writing CUDA code or fully caching the position embedding to further accelerate the process.
+* Our DSVT-3D dynamic partition takes a considerable amount of time due to the inability to inherit partition results between stages.
+To accelerate the inference time of the 3D hierarchical network for real 3D scenes, such as indoor scenes, it is possible to design different stage inheritance strategies.

+Welcome to join in designing data processing networks of 3D Vision that are truly useful in the industry, and feel free to contact us for any potential contributions.

 ## Acknowledgments
 DSVT uses code from a few open source repositories.
 Without the efforts of these folks (and their willingness to release their implementations), DSVT would not be possible.
 We thanks these authors for their efforts!